Memory Analysis

 Modules and files can be scanned using YARA.
 Additionally, the user-mode memory of processes can be scanned using our cutting-edge YARA Rules package.

-User-mode memory can also be mined for files using our advanced File Miner package.
+User-mode memory can also be mined for files using the File Miner package.

 When inspecting a PE in memory, viewing the import table is useful—but seeing what the IAT entries actually point to is even better, especially when import information is no longer available.